What do Bruce Wayne and Isaac Hayward have in common?

 At least, that’s the broad brush-strokes.

 NOTE: The Hayward Gallery is open Wed-Sat 11am-7pm, Sundays 10am-6pm.
-For more information, and to book exhibition tickets, click here.
+You can find out more and book exhibition tickets HERE.

 Hayward Gallery | Southbank Centre, 337-338 Belvedere Road, London SE1 8XX